eyecan-ai/pipelime-python/docs/sequences/sequences.md

 - `set_value`: when you want to replace the value (the content) of an existing item, without any knowledge of what type of item it is.
 You have no control over the item creation, and you want to leave that to pipelime.
 - `set_value_as`: when you want to set/replace a value with the same item type of another (possibly unrelated) item.
 Suppose you want to add a binary mask in a sample that already contains a png image item, and you wish that the mask item has the same type - but different content - as the image, then you can use `set_value_as`.

-Back to our example, we then procede to remove the "maskinv" item.
+Back to our example, we then procede to remove the `maskinv` item.

 ```python
     # Delete the maskinv item